Deploy Kuma on Docker

 kumactl inspect services

-The output should show a single service, redis, with the status Online.
+The output should show a single service, kv, with the status Online.

 Demo Application

 The steps are the same as those explained earlier, with only the names changed.
-We won’t repeat the explanations here, but you can refer to the Redis service instructions if needed.
+We won’t repeat the explanations here, but you can refer to the Key/Value Store service instructions if needed.

 1. Generate a data plane token